lc-intelligentrobots/lc-intelligentrobots.github.io/index.md

 {% capture text %}

-Our research is very interesting
+Our research can be broadly organized into three parts: learning for control, control for learning, and applications to robotics.

 {%
   include button.html